Sodukene/MinecraftModpack/README.md

 ### UPDATING

-To simply update, replace your modpack folder with a newly updated one, your settings might be reset because of this unfortunately, it's the only easiest way to update the server so far.
+To simply update, replace your modpack folder with a newly updated one, your settings might be reset because of this unfortunately, it's the only easiest way to update the modpack so far.

 ---